Negative moment of inertia and rotational instability of gluon plasma: Introduction

-However, the situation with the deconfining transition is not clear: the rigid rotation should either drive plasma to the deconfinement phase~\cite{Chen_2020ath,Fujimoto_2021xix, Golubtsova:2021agl, Chen:2022smf, Golubtsova:2022ldm} or, with another scenario, should not affect the system at the rotational axis, forming, at high vorticity, an inhomogeneous confining-deconfining phase (the inverse hadronization effect)~\cite{Chernodub_2020qah}.
-While signatures of the inhomogeneity are seen in kinematic variables in numerical simulations of pure gluon plasma~\cite{Chernodub_2022veq}, the numerical first-principle simulations have also revealed that the bulk critical temperature of the deconfining phase transition grows with the increase of the angular frequency~\cite{Braguta_2020biu,Braguta_2021jgn}.
-Moreover, it turned out that gluons and fermions have opposite effects on the critical temperature in rotating systems.
-It seems that the gluon sector wins in this contest and the deconfinement as well as the chiral critical temperatures increase with the rotation~\cite{Braguta_2022str}.
+However, the situation with the deconfining transition is not clear: the rigid rotation should either drive plasma to the deconfinement phase~\cite{Chen_2020ath, Fujimoto_2021xix, Golubtsova:2021agl, Chen:2022smf, Golubtsova:2022ldm, Zhao:2022uxc} or, with another scenario, should not affect the system at the rotational axis, forming, at high vorticity, an inhomogeneous confining-deconfining phase (the inverse hadronization effect)~\cite{Chernodub_2020qah}.
+While signatures of the inhomogeneity are seen in kinematic variables in numerical simulations of pure gluon plasma~\cite{Chernodub_2022veq}, the numerical first-principle simulations have also revealed that the bulk critical temperature of the deconfining phase transition grows with the increase of the angular frequency~\cite{Braguta_2020biu, Braguta_2021jgn}.
+Moreover, it turns out that gluons and fermions have opposite effects on the critical temperature in rotating QGP.
+It seems that the gluon sector wins in this contest, and the deconfinement, as well as the chiral critical temperatures, increase with the rotation~\cite{Braguta_2022str}.
+The results for the behavior of critical temperature in rotating QCD~\cite{Braguta_2022str} have also been recently confirmed using another fermionic lattice action~\cite{Yang:2023vsw}.

 Thus, the model-based analytical approaches and the first-principle numerical simulations of rigidly rotating gluon plasma do not match.
-To explore this puzzle deeper, we look, in our work, at the mechanical properties of the rotating gluon plasma.
+To explore this puzzle deeper, in our work we look at the mechanical properties of the rotating gluon plasma.